 If you’d like some more packing tips, be sure to check out these blog posts:

 If you’re sharing a room with friends, staying organized is key!
 My favorites tricks are using a hanging shoe and sweater rack that can be shared, a tote organizer and my handy Vera Bradly hanging bag (affiliate link) for toiletries.
 For more tips on how to organize your resort or hotel room, be sure to check out this blog post and video.

 Pack EARLY!
 If you’re doing both the 5k and Fairy Tale Challenge, you’ll have three early mornings, plus a fourth if you plan on arriving early on Thursday for the expo.
 So don’t start your trip sleep deprived by having to stay up late packing the night before.
-Pack early so you can relax instead and give yourself a pedicure!
+Pack a few days early so you can relax instead and give yourself a pedicure!